 Step 2: Make a plan based on your findings.

 Once you’ve reviewed your data, develop a strategy that integrates your development and communications departments.
-Three essential questions to answer as you plan your approach:
+Use these three essential questions to plan your approach:

 - How will you research prospects?